Jerby-Lab/Immunomodulators_PertrubSeq/README.md

-This repository was created to regenerate the Figures and reproduce the results from Akana et al., under review.
+This repository was created to regenerate the Figures and reproduce the results from Akana, Yoe et al., under review.

 To repeat the analyses and regenerate the figures:
 1. Download the data from the single cell protal